landlab/landlab/docs/model_grid.rst

 			# Calculate the net deposition/erosion rate at each node
 			dqsds = mg.calculate_flux_divergence_at_nodes(qs)

 Now that we know the unit flux associated with each link and its corresponding cell face, the next thing we need to do is add up the total flux around the perimeter of each cell.
 In other words, we need to calculate the summation in equation above.
-Landlab allows us to do this in one line of code, by calling the ``calculate_flux_divergence_at_nodes`` method.
+Landlab allows us to do this in one line of code, by calling the ``calculate_flux_divergence_at_nodes()`` method.
 This method takes a single argument: a 1D Numpy array containing the flux per unit width at each face in the grid.
 The method multiplies each unit flux by its corresponding face width, adds up the fluxes across each face for each cell, and divides the result by the surface area of the cell.
 It returns a 1D Numpy array that contains the net rate of change of volume per unit cell area.
 The length of this array is the same as the number of nodes in the grid.
 We will store the result in ``dqsds``.

 If the boundary nodes around the grid perimeter do not have associated cells, why do we bother calculating net fluxes for them?
-In fact, we do not need to; we could have called the method ``calculate_flux_divergence_at_active_cells`` instead.
-This would have given us an array the length of the number of active cells, not nodes.
+In fact, we do not need to; we could have called the method ``calculate_flux_divergence_at_core_cells()`` instead.
+This would have given us an array the length of the number of core cells, not nodes (there is one every core node has a corresponding core cell).
 There are two reasons to do the net flux calculation at all nodes.
 The first is simply that the node-based method is slightly faster than the cell-based version.
-The second is that by using nodes, we retain some information about the flow of mass into the boundary cells.
+The second is that by using nodes, we retain some information about the flow of mass into the open boundary nodes.
 This could be useful in testing whether our model correctly balances mass (though we do not actually use that capability in this example).

 Updating elevations
 >>>>>>>>>>>>>>>>>>>